 - Set your alignment tools towards your first target as illustrated in the last section.
 Then stand tall with your toes close to the alignment rod.

 - After taking your grip, hinge from your hips, which will pull them back and allow your arms to hang freely.

 - If there is tension in your knees, bend them just enough to free up your lower body.
 You’re now in a solid setup position.

-Proper setup can be a bit tedious at first but is a vital component to playing your best golf.
+Proper setup can be a bit tedious at first but is a vital component for golfers trying to play their best golf.
 We hope you’ve enjoyed reading this list and hope even more that it helps your golf stance and swing.

-Let us know in the comments below if this article helped you.
+Let us know in the comments below if this article helped you with your posture.
 And please share it if you think it’ll help others as well.